xeol-io/xeol-action/README.md

 [![GitHub release](https://img.shields.io/github/release/xeol-io/xeol-action.svg)](https://github.com/xeol-io/xeol-action/releases/latest)
 [![License: MIT](https://img.shields.io/github/license/xeol-io/xeol-action)](https://img.shields.io/github/license/xeol-io/xeol-action)

-_Find End-of-life (EOL) software in files or containers
+Find End-of-life (EOL) software in files or containers

 ![image](https://user-images.githubusercontent.com/4740147/215561344-5c5bba89-c4a4-4c72-ad71-58c48d5e41d6.png)

-This is a GitHub Action for invoking the [Xeol](https://github.com/xeol-io/xeol) scanner and returning the end-of-life (EOL) packages, and fail if an out-of-date package is found.
+This is a GitHub Action for invoking the [Xeol](https://github.com/xeol-io/xeol) scanner and returning the end-of-life (EOL) packages.
+You can set it to fail pipelines when
+EOL software is found by setting the `fail-build` input to `true`.

 Use this in your workflows to quickly verify files or containers' content after a build and before pushing, allowing PRs, or deploying updates.